avollmerhaus/borgdrone/README.md

-Backup VMs or container via Borg
+Backup VMs or containers via Borg
 ===

 Use Borgs `--read-special` to backup LVM snapshots and VM metadata (like libvirt XML description).